 Single Pitch Instructor and Climbing Wall Instructor: Independent contractors trained and licensed by the AMGA provide these courses and assessments.
 Contact the provider directly for more information.
 Click here for a list of providers.
 Click here for a current list of scheduled courses and assessments.

-Certifications are for individual guides: The AMGA offers the only comprehensive mountain guide training and certification programs in the United States recognized by the International Federation of Mountain Guides Associations (IFMGA).
+Certification provides a consistent and meaningful standard by which to judge the technical standards and terrain-based training level of an individual guide.
+The AMGA offers the only comprehensive mountain guide training and certification programs in the United States recognized by the International Federation of Mountain Guides Associations (IFMGA).
 These certifications represent the international standard for guides in specific types of terrain.

 Certifications are also for individual climbing instructors: The AMGA offers America’s sole training and certification programs for climbing instructors endorsed by the International Mountaineering and Climbing Federation (UIAA.)

 Accreditation is for programs: The AMGA grants accreditation credentials to programs that have successfully gone through a standard review process.
 Accreditation examines such things as operating guidelines, risk management, permits, insurance, and employment and business practices.
 Additionally, accredited programs must demonstrate a commitment to high technical standards, strong programs, and a quality staff of engaged and engaging climbing instructors and guides.
 This means programs have guides and climbing instructors on staff who are trained by the AMGA for the terrain in which they work.
 Programs are also expected to encourage staff members to pursue AMGA certification, and they must provide mentoring and support staff through the training and certification process.
 Accreditation provides a consistent and meaningful standard by which to judge the reliability and professionalism of a climbing and/or skiing service.
 Click here for more information about the AMGA Accreditation Program.